MicrosoftDocs/architecture-center/docs/serverless/code.md

 <!--cSpell:ignore Gyrometer upsert deadletterqueue -->

-# Code walkthrough: Serverless application with Azure Functions
+# Code walkthrough: Serverless application with Functions

-Serverless models abstract the underlying compute infrastructure, allowing developers to focus on business logic without extensive setup.
-The serverless event-driven model fits situations where a certain event triggers a defined action.
+Serverless models abstract code from the underlying compute infrastructure, allowing developers to focus on business logic without extensive setup.
+Serverless code reduces costs, because you pay only for the resources and duration of code execution.

+To help explore serverless technologies in Azure, Microsoft developed and tested a serverless application that uses [Azure Functions](https://docs.microsoft.com/azure/azure-functions).
+This serverless event-driven model fits situations where a certain event triggers a defined action.
 For example, receiving an incoming device message triggers storage for later use, or a database update triggers some further processing.
-Serverless code reduces overall costs, because you pay only for the duration of the code execution.

-This article walks through the code for a serverless web application that uses [Azure Functions](https://docs.microsoft.com/azure/azure-functions).
-The article describes the design decisions, implementation details, and some of the "gotchas" that you might encounter.
+This article walks through the code for the serverless Functions solution, and describes design decisions, implementation details, and some of the "gotchas" you might encounter.

 ## Explore the solution

-To explore serverless technologies in Azure, start with a serverless reference solution developed and tested by Microsoft.
 This two-part solution describes a hypothetical drone delivery system.
 Drones send in-flight status to the cloud, which stores these messages for later use.
-A web application allows users to retrieve the messages to get the latest status of the devices.
+A web app lets users retrieve the messages to get the latest status of the devices.

 The code for this solution is available to download from [GitHub](https://github.com/mspnp/serverless-reference-implementation/tree/v0.1.0).